-Here are 50 books that you can share with kids of any age that will help them develop empathy, talk about their feelings, and identify with others.
+Here are 50 children’s books that teach social skills that you can share to help kids of any age develop empathy, talk about their feelings, and identify with others.

 1. There Might Be Lobsters by Carolyn Crimi

 Lots of things at the beach scare Sukie.
 Lots.
 Because she is just a small dog, and the stairs are big and sandy, and the waves are big and whooshy, and the balls are big and beachy.

 2. The What-Ifs by Emily Kilgore

 Scary “Whatifs” follow Cora everywhere, and it only gets worse as she prepares for her big piano recital.
 Her outlook changes when Stella challenges her to turn her bad Whatifs into good ones.

 3. Jabari Jumps by Gaia Cornwall

 Jabari is definitely ready to jump off the diving board.
 He’s finished his swimming lessons and passed his swim test, and he’s a great jumper, so he’s not scared at all.

 4. The Camping Trip by Jennifer K. Mann

 Ernestine is super excited to go camping for the first time with her aunt and cousin—until they reach the campsite, that is.
 Then everything feels scary and she misses her dad.